CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>    VRF

-### Atrributes
+### Attributes

-  to-evpn     Controls for exporting routes from this VRF for this address-
-              family into EVPN (as type-5 routes)
+  to-evpn     Controls for exporting routes from this VRF for this address-family into EVPN (as type-5 routes)

 ## nv set vrf <vrf-id> router bgp address-family ipv4-unicast route-export to-evpn

 ### Usage